Progression through Teamwork

 Veterinary Surgeon

 Lucy qualified from the Royal Veterinary College, London in 2002 having also completed an intercalated degree in Animal Agriculture.
-Lucy has worked in farm animal and mixed practice in the South West of England for the majority of her career.
+Lucy has worked in farm animal and mixed practice in the Southwest of England for the majority of her career.
 She spent 9 months working in New Zealand in a dairy cattle and sheep practice.
 She has worked in Australia and in dairy cattle practice in Cheshire before returning to East Devon in 2010, squeezing time in to complete her Certificate in Advanced Veterinary Practice in Cattle in 2016.

-Lucy loves all aspects of being a farm animal vet from dairy herd fertility and mastitis to surgery, bull and ram fertility testing and investigating and controlling infectious diseases.
+Lucy loves all aspects of being a farm animal vet from dairy herd fertility and mastitis to surgery, bull and ram fertility testing, and investigating and controlling infectious diseases.
 She also has an interest in small ruminants.

 Lucy spends a lot of her spare time looking after her three kids and helps out with her parents’ small flock of sheep.